ba-st/Ansible/docs/GettingStarted.md

 The tutorials are intended to be read in order and are inspired by those in the [Get Started](https://www.rabbitmq.com/getstarted.html) of the official documentation.
 They are not a rewrite but rather my interpretation.

 **Note:** The [official documentation](https://www.rabbitmq.com/documentation.html) is very good and covers each of these topics in great detail.
 We recommend that read it to get a complete understanding.
+They also provide this [great tool](http://tryrabbitmq.com) to help you explore diferent communcation patterns.

 1. [Worker queue](WorkerQueue.md)
 2. [Publish - Subscribe](PublishSubscribe.md)
 3. [Routing](Routing.md)